planetscale/docs/docs/concepts/planetscale-plans.md

 ---
-title: 'PlanetScale plans'
+title: "PlanetScale plans"
-subtitle: 'Learn about the different products and plans we offer: Scaler Pro and Enterprise'
+subtitle: "Learn about the different products and plans we offer: Scaler Pro and Enterprise"
-date: '2024-05-03'
+date: "2024-05-03"
 ---

 ## Overview